tiprankstipranks

 In our Research business, a lack of integrity in our published research could adversely impact our consolidated financial position and results of operations.

 We publish research authored by individuals outside our Company.
-The integrity of that research could be compromised due to the manipulation, misrepresentation and misconduct by those individuals or other outsiders involved in the publishing process.
+The integrity of that research could be compromised due to the manipulation, misrepresentation, and misconduct by those individuals or other outsiders involved in the publishing process.
 This activity could adversely impact our open access publishing and article output by causing us to potentially pause publication, retract articles, or halt publication of a journal, which could adversely impact our business and consolidated financial position and results of operations.

-Trade Secrets2 | 6.9%
+Trade Secrets1 | 3.3%

 Trade Secrets - Risk 1

 Our business depends on our intellectual property, including our valuable trademarks and copyrighted content.
+A substantial portion of our publications are protected by copyright, held either in our name, in the name of the author of the work, or in the name of a sponsoring professional society.
+Such copyrights protect our exclusive right to publish the work in many countries abroad for specified periods, in most cases the author's life plus 70 years.
 We believe the protection and monetization of our proprietary trademarks and copyrighted content, as well as other intellectual property, is critical to our continued success and our competitive position.
-Our ability to do so is subject to the inherent limitation in protections available under intellectual property laws in the United States and other applicable jurisdictions.
+Our ability to do so is subject to the inherent limitation in protections available under intellectual property laws in the US and other applicable jurisdictions.
 Unauthorized parties could unlawfully misappropriate our brand, content, technology, and other intellectual property and may continue to do so, and the measures we have taken to protect and enforce our proprietary rights may not be sufficient to fully address or prevent all third-party infringement.
-Advancements in technology, including advancements in generative AI technology, have made unauthorized copying and wide dissemination of unlicensed content easier.
+Advancements in technology, including advancements in generative artificial intelligence (collectively, AI Technologies), have made unauthorized copying and wide dissemination of unlicensed content easier.
 Detection of unauthorized use of our intellectual property and enforcement of our intellectual property rights have become more challenging, in part due to the increasing volume and sophistication of attempts at unauthorized use of our intellectual property, including from generative AI developers.
 As our business and the presence and impact of bad actors become more global in scope, we may not be able to protect our proprietary rights in a cost-effective manner in other jurisdictions.
 In addition, intellectual property protection may not be available in every country in which our products and services are distributed or made available through the internet.
-If we are unable to protect and enforce our intellectual property rights, we may not succeed in realizing the full value of our assets, our business and profitability may suffer, and our brand may be tarnished by misuse of our intellectual property.
+If we are unable to protect and enforce our intellectual property rights, we may not succeed in realizing the full value of our assets, our business and profitability may be adversely impacted, and our brand may be tarnished by misuse of our intellectual property.

-Cyber Security1 | 3.4%
+Cyber Security1 | 3.3%

 Cyber Security - Risk 1